 PLEASE NOTE: We do not provide individualized genealogical research for patrons.
 If you require assistance with genealogical research, we suggest you contact a professional genealogist.
 Further, we do not have the staffing to conduct searches of records on microfilm.

 Should you require assistance with your genealogical research, you may wish to consider using the services of a professionally trained genealogist.
 The following organizations may be able to provide information considering individual genealogy services.
 The Reed Library Archives & Special Collections does not endorse the services of the following individuals or organizations, nor can we specifically recommend any of these individuals or organizations:

 The Archives & Special Collections are located on the first floor of the Carnahan Jackson Center.
-We are open to students, faculty, staff and alumni of Fredonia, as well as researchers outside of the campus community by appointment.
+We are open to students, faculty, staff and alumni of Fredonia, as well as to outside researchers by appointment.

-We strongly suggest you contact us prior to your visit by submitting an Archival Research Appointment request or by calling +1 716-673-3183.
+We strongly suggest you contact us prior to your visit by submitting an Archives Research Appointment request.
 Advance notice is greatly appreciated and allows us time to assess your research needs and retrieve materials.